-After her husband’s death she remained in Gothic St until 1891 where she lived with her 2 youngest daughters Alice & Harriet.
+After her husband’s death she remained in Gothic Street until 1891 where she lived with her two youngest daughters Alice and Harriet.
 Then moved to Walnut Tree Avenue with her widower brother Edward Stearn.
 She died in 1937 and is presumably buried here in the parish of St Andrew the Less.

 British Newspaper Archive

 CFHS Transcripts of Parish, census and grave registers